 I was diagnosed with Multiple Sclerosis at the age of 22.
 I had no idea what MS was… and what was going to happen to me!
 I’m just glad that my husband and kids were waiting in the car and they came up to the office with my husband having that “feeling” that I wasn’t okay.

-I’ve been on Avonex, Tysabri, Copaxone and now I’m on Tecfidera!
-I am a mother of two AMAZING little boys ages 5 & 7!
+I’ve been on Avonex, Tysabri, Copaxone, Tecfidera… and I’m now back on Tysabri!
+I am a mother of two AMAZING little boys ages 7 & 10!
 I have a great husband (married Dec.
 2005)!
-I was actually diagnosed with MS two-weeks after I received my Associates Degree in Criminal Justice.
+I was actually diagnosed with MS two-weeks after I received my Associates Degree in Criminal Justice: Corrections, in August 2010.
 Being diagnosed with MS is a real eye opener to say the least.
 I was relieved to have answers though… to know I wasn’t crazy, for the most part.
 They say MS is only for those who are strong, and I feel that getting diagnosed with MS is just a way to test my strength.

 “Life isn’t about finding yourself.
 Life is about creating yourself.”

 Ashley had the honor of being nominated for Healthline’s best health blogs of 2014 for her outstanding writing for MultipleSclerosis.net.”

 Click here to read all of Ashley’s articles on MultipleSclerosis.net.